Table of Contents

 Note: You should also prioritize videos that people request to be captioned.

 Making the Most of Turnaround Options

-Furthermore, some captioning vendors will offer discounts for extended turnaround times (ie. longer turnaround than the standard).
+Furthermore, some closed captioning vendors will offer discounts for extended turnaround times (ie. longer turnaround than the standard).

 Vendor Charging & Bulk Discounts

 If you have a lot of video content to caption, using a vendor that offers bulk discounts can save you some money.

 Another way to save money is to ensure your vendor doesn’t round up the cost of closed captioning.
 Some vendors will charge you for 4 minutes of closed captioning, even if your video was 3:39 minutes long.
 For smaller files, this might not be a big difference, but as you caption more you can save yourself more money this way.

 Don’t have a closed captioning budget?
 It might be time to create one.